bobbyrathoree/Blatherson/README.md

 If you wish to use the original model provided by Daniel Kukiela, clone this: https://github.com/daniel-kukiela/nmt-chatbot

 Best to use Colab provided by Google to train your model.
 Make sure to install Tensorflow-GPU.
 This requires some serious horsepower.
 If possible, run using Nvidia Tesla P100 or V100 on GCP.

+## Sample responses

+ME: Where did you come from?
+BLATHERSON: The internet

+ME: What is the color of the sky?
+BLATHERSON: The color of the blue .

+ME: What is the best song ever?
+BLATHERSON: Darude - Sandstorm

+ME: What is the Universe?
+BLATHERSON: The Universe is a lie .